-Caltrate is a range of supplements that claim to support healthy bones, joints and muscles.
-This line of products uses calcium as the main ingredient and which plays a major role in bone formation.
+Caltrate is a range of supplements that claim to support healthy bones, joints, and muscles.
+This line of products uses calcium as the main ingredient and plays a major role in bone formation.

 Apart from bone health, the nerves, muscles, and hormones all get nourishment from calcium supplementation.
 These supplements come in the form of tablets, soft chew tablets, gummies, and mini tablets to suit consumer preference.

 - The calcium in this formulation can lead to stronger bones

 - Has Vitamin D that may promote healthy absorption of calcium

 - Supports nerves, hormones and muscle health as well

 - Caltrate may not address underlying reasons for calcium depletion